AllenCompSci/OVERSTORY/README.md

 Worked on projectiles more, added proper explosions and shuriken that shoots 3 projectiles each time.
 Also fixed memory leakage to a great extent.
 ## Week 4 - the rest
 The whole game...

+##The game could run faster if the images were in a more compressed file format